-Now select the Draw Polyline tool imagined as a cheese-cutting wire and will be used to cut the area into two.
+Now select the Draw Polyline tool and draw a line which starts OUTSIDE the area and finishes OUTSIDE the area.
+This line can be imagined as a cheese-cutting wire and will be used to cut the area into two.

-With this split line selected, take the Move tool $\stackrel{\clubsuit}{\leftarrow}$ (or the Drag Node tool $\stackrel{\checkmark}{\leftarrow}$) and move the line slowly up or down.
+With this split line selected, take the Move tool (or the Drag Node tool) and move the line slowly up or down.
 As you do so, the area either side of the line will be shown, so you can adjust the position of the line to give the desired area if you wish.